-Wolfenstein: Cyberpilot preview
+Wolfenstein: Cyberpilot full review

 Wolfenstein: Cyberpilot is a new virtual reality spin-off from MachineGames and Bethesda’s recent Wolfenstein reboot series, placing you in the shoes of an ‘80s resistance hacker with the ability to take control of Nazi war machines and turn them against their masters.

 In short, that means you really get to play as a variety of different Nazi robots as you tear through environments and slaughter other Nazis, with all the immersion the HTC Vive can provide.
 We tried it out for ourselves at Gamescom on a Vive Pro, and here’s what we think.